Listen to me

 What does 'having a voice' mean to you?

 2021 is the 50th anniversary for women getting the right to vote in Switzerland.
 But just because women have the right to vote, does this mean their voices are heard?

-The women’s voices initiative wants to hear from everybody in Switzerland about what it means for women to have a voice.
+From July to October 2021, the women’s voices initiative have heard from people all over Switzerland what it means for women to have a voice.

 Are women's voices being heard?

 The right to vote for women is the first step toward equality, not the last.
 Despite having this right for the past 50 years, women and women’s voices are still under-represented in Swiss politics, business and other positions of power.

 Part of the reason for this is that from a very young age, women are taught that it is more important to “act like a woman” and “speak like a woman”: to be polite, to be supportive and caring, and to avoid conflict by deferring to others.